 The 20 inch Aura Gravity Ventilator with Curb Mount Flange is 20 inches in diameter and has a 6 inch tall collar.
-The model number is AV-20-C6-CMF and has 314 inches of Net Free Area (NFA).
+The model AV-20-C6-CMF has 314 inches of Net Free Area (NFA).
 All 20 inch gravity ventilators come with a standard 24″ x 24″ square curb mount flange.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.

 Gravity vents rely on the Venturi Effect which occurs when the wind blows against the outer louvers to create an upward draft.
 As a result, forcing air to flow out of the vent.
 Thus, removing heat from the attic in the summer and moisture in the winter.
 This allows for year-round ventilation on low slopes or flat roofs.

 Even the smallest breeze can create exhaust ventilation to draw air out of the gravity vent.
 Therefore, wind speeds of 11 mph for a 20 inch Gravity Ventilator produces 881 CFM of air exhaust for attic ventilation.

 Aura Gravity Vents are UL Listed and rated up to 50+ PSF or wind pressure above 200 MPH.
 Certified by Texas Department of Insurance, Florida State Approved & Conforms to the Standards of CALFIRE.